 - Limit caffeine and alcohol consumption to help keep your cortisol levels in check

 - Supplement at night with a high-quality mineral formula designed to support deep, restorative sleep

 - Lastly, don’t take life too seriously!
 Many of us get over-stressed and worked up over matters of little significance.
 If you find yourself feeling overwhelmed during the day take a step back and reassess the matter at hand – often it’s not as urgent as we think it is.
-Be kind to yourself and practice gratitude whenever possible.
+Be kind to yourself and practise gratitude whenever possible.